AutoBE

 • Performance Optimization: Reviews indexing strategy and query patterns

-• Business Logic Alignment: Ensures table supports all use cases
+• Business Logic Alignment: Ensures tables support all use cases

 • Data Type Consistency: Confirms appropriate field types